 But if you need to unblock an Australian TV channel and you’re abroad, you’ll have to deal with the consequences of weaker performance.
 Again, it’s not critical if you choose a fast and reliable VPN, such as NordVPN or ExpressVPN.

-Maximize Your Connection Speed With NordVPN
+Maximize Connection Speed With NordVPN

-❌ The Best VPNs aren’t Free
+❌ Best VPNs aren’t Free

 ❌ Some Countries Ban VPNs

-❌ They aren’t 100% Anonymous
+❌ VPNs aren’t 100% Anonymous

 Besides, it’s up to you to have a sense of how to use the internet safely.
 You can’t behave irresponsibly, hoping to be backed by a VPN.
-That’s not how it works.

 ❌ Potential Logging

 We tested hundreds of VPNs, and roughly 20% were trustworthy.
-Others who openly stated they don’t keep logs mostly kept connection logs and/or timestamps, IP addresses, and so forth.
-This means you must be careful navigating the minefield.
+Others who stated they don’t keep logs mostly kept connection logs and/or timestamps, IP addresses, and so forth.
+This means you must carefully navigate the minefield.

 If you’re a beginner, you can get a VPN that stores logs and trumps your privacy.
 Paying for it is even worse because you’re giving money to a company that handles your data poorly and fails to secure your online presence.

 - ExpressVPN.
 Another pick with 256-bit encryption, a kill switch, and modern protocols.
 ExpressVPN is fast, streaming-ready, and optimized for torrenting.
 It also sports over 20 audits on its no-log policy and has easy-to-use apps.
 Biennial plans are its cheapest offers, with a 30-day money-back guarantee.

 - Private Internet Access.
-You can enjoy all the VPN benefits for two quid.
+You can enjoy all the VPN benefits for $2.
 PIA offers unlimited concurrent connections to keep you safe.
 Advanced security features, optional antivirus, and servers for streaming spice it up even more.
 Finally, a no-log policy proven in court makes it among the most trusted VPNs in 2026.

 9200 servers

-167 covered countries
+128 covered countries

 30 days money-back guarantee